DenisB7/Jobji/README.md

 This project was a homework of course from [Stepik]: https://stepik.org/

-I spent many time refactoring this project and it worth it.
+I spent a lot of time refactoring this project and it worth it.

 I'm new in Django and programming, and always trying to improve my skills.